Centre for Food Safety

 What are the health concerns of PAHs?

 PAHs will undergo metabolic transformation in the human body and may form products that are excreted or active metabolites that may bind to DNA, the genetic materials inside the cell.
 The latter pathway is considered to be related to the cancer causing potential of PAHs.
-Three PAHs are classified as "probably carcinogenic" to human (i.e. Group 2A) by the International Agency for Research on Cancer of the World Health Organization and are of more concern, but none of the PAHs is classified as carcinogenic to humans (i.e. Group 1).
+One PAH, benzo[a]pyrene, is classified as "carcinogenic to human" (i.e. Group 1 agent) and three PAHs namely, cyclopenta[cd]pyrene, dibenzo[a,l]pyrene, and dibenz[a,h]anthracene, are classified as "probably carcinogenic" to human (i.e. Group 2A agent) by the International Agency for Research on Cancer (IARC) of the World Health Organization.

-Since cancer-causing potential is the concern and that some PAHs can damage genetic materials inside cells, it is not possible to define a level of intake which is without risk.
-The Joint FAO/WHO Expert Committee on Food Additives is of a view that exposure to PAHs should be as low as practicable.
+Since cancer-causing potential is the concern and that some PAHs can damage genetic materials inside cells, it is not possible to define a level of exposure which is without risk.
+The Joint FAO/WHO Expert Committee on Food Additives (JECFA) is of the view that exposure to PAHs should be as low as practicable.
+JECFA evaluated PAHs in 2005 and concluded that the estimated dietary exposure to PAHs were of low concern for human health.
+JECFA recommended some measures to reduce exposure to PAHs such as avoiding contact of foods with flames, and cooking with the heat source above rather than below the food.etc.
+European Food Safety Authority (EFSA) also assessed the dietary exposure to PAHs in 2008 and concluded that the estimated dietary exposure may indicate a low health concern for average consumer but a potential health concern for high consumer.

 Local Study on PAHs